Julian Assange: John Podesta’s Password Was ‘Password’ [Video]

 Julian Assange has revealed that Hillary Clinton’s campaign chairman’s password was “password.”

-The WikiLeaks founder in an exclusive interview with Fox News’ Sean Hannity on Tuesday said a 14-year-old could have hacked into Podesta’s computer without problems, adding that hackers unearthed the campaign chairman’s password because he responded to phishing emails.
+In an exclusive interview with Fox News’ Sean Hannity on Tuesday, the WikiLeaks founder said a 14-year-old could have hacked into Podesta’s computer without problems, adding that hackers unearthed the campaign chairman’s password because he responded to phishing emails.

 “We published several…emails which show Podesta responding to a phishing email.
-Podesta gave out that his password was the word “password.”
+Podesta gave out that his password was the word ‘password.’
 His own staff said this email that you’ve received, this is totally legitimate.
 So this is something…a 14-year-old kid could have hacked Podesta that way.”

 Julian Assange says Podesta's password was "password", and he entered it in a phishing email.https://t.co/VyFT18G3n9